-Consideration should Lowest level should be considered first, followed by progressively more intensive consequences.
-Consideration should be given to age, grade, developmental level, prior offenses, intentionality, and circumstances of incident in determining appropriate course of action and consequence Offenses identified by state suspension code LEVEL 1 Classroom and Support Responses (e.g., written apology, talk with school counselor, detention) LEVEL 2 Classroom, Support, In-school Removal Responses (e.g., community service, peer mediation, temporary removal from class) LEVEL 3 Support, Removal, Administrative Responses (e.g., restorative practices, in-school intervention, in- school suspension) LEVEL 4 Support and Out- of-School Removal Responses (e.g., restorative practices, mentoring programs, short- term suspension) LEVEL 5 Support, Out-of- School Removal, Referral Responses (e.g., long-term suspension, extended suspension, expulsion, refer to alternative ed.)
-LEVEL 5B OFFENSES (CONTINUED)1.3 Bullying 3 / Harassment (407) Schools should emphasize intervention strategies over Intentional conduct, including physical conduct or verbal, written, or electronic communication, that creates a hostile educational environment by substantially interfering with a student's physical or psychological well-being and is (1) motivated by an actual or perceived personal characteristic (including race, national origin, marital status, sex, sexual orientation, gender status, or physical or mental ability or disability; (2) is threatening or seriously intimidating.
-Conduct must occur on school property, at a school activity or event, or on a school bus, or must substantially disrupt the orderly operation of a school. dent's physical or al characteristic tus, or physical or ust occur on school removal strategies.
+Lowest level should be considered first, followed by progressively more intensive consequences.
+Consideration should be given to age, grade, developmental level, prior offenses, intentionality circumstances of the incident in determining an appropriate course of action and consequences.
+Offenses identified by state suspension code LEVEL 1 Classroom and Support Responses (e.g., written apology, talk with the school counselor, detention) LEVEL 2 Classroom, Support, In-school Removal Responses (e.g., community service, peer mediation, temporary removal from class) LEVEL 3 Support, Removal, Administrative Responses (e.g., restorative practices, in-school intervention, in-school suspension) LEVEL 4 Support and Out-of-School Removal Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Support, Out-of-School Removal, Referral Responses (e.g., long-term suspension, extended suspension, expulsion, refer to alternative ed.)
+LEVEL 5B OFFENSES (CONTINUED) ^{1,3} Bullying 3 / Harassment (407) Schools should emphasize intervention strategies over creates a hostile edu psychological well (including race, natio mental ability or disal ect, including physical conduct or verbal, written, or electronic communication, that educational environment by substantially interfering with a student's physical or well-being and is (1) motivated by an actual or perceived personal characteristic ational origin, marital status, sex, sexual orientation, gender status, or physical or isability; (2) is threatening or seriously intimidating.
+Conduct must occur on school activity or event, or on a school bus, or must substantially disrupt the orderly operation of a school. removal strategies.
+Engaging in h arassment.
 En gaging in bullying, ir ncluding cyberbully ing.
 Using a threat (without a weapon) to get a person to turn over property.
-(School should conductive threat assessment.)
-Extortion (406) • r, or force (without a on to turn over prop Using a threat, fe . , Using a threat, fear, or force (with a weapon) to get a person to turn over property.
+(School should conduct a threat assessment.)
+Extortion (406) r, or force (without a on to turn over prop . , .
+Using a threat, fe ear, or force (with a v erson to turn over